The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Zernike polynomials

 The Zernike polynomials are defined on a unit circle, therefore it is convenient to describe them with a polar coordinate system so that they result in a product of a radial and an angular function.
 Following \citet{Noll1976}, they are expressed by:

 where

 is a normalization factor in which $\delta_{m0}$ is the Kronecker delta ($\delta_{m0}=0$ if $m\neq0$, $\delta_{m0}=1$ if $m=0$) and

 is the radial term.
 Each polynomial is a function of $\rho$, the normalised radial distance such that $0\leqslant\rho\leqslant1$ and $\theta$, the azimuthal angle such that $0\leqslant\theta\leqslant2\pi$.
 The index $n$ defines the order of the radial function and hence of the polynomial, while the index $m$ is the angular frequency.
 They are positive integers including zero and satisfy $m\leqslant n$ and $n-m=$ even, so that the number of polynomials for a given order $n$ is $n+1$.
 Here we follow the ordering method of the different polynomials used in \citet{Noll1976}: starting from the lowest order, $n=0$, for each $n$ we consider at first polynomials with a lower value of $m$.

 The Fig.~\ref{fig:fig1} shows an ordered list of 45 polynomials used in our analysis \citep[see also][for the mathematical equations]{Mahajan2006}.
 This scheme easily highlights the difference between the two polynomials of each pair with the same $n$ and $m$ ($i.e.$ $Z^m_n$ and $Z^{-m}_n$): they have the same overall shape, but a different orientation.
-In this way, any combination of these two paired polynomials will be independent of any angle of rotation with respect to the center of the circle.
+In this way, any combination of these two paired polynomials will be independent of any angle of rotation with respect to the centre of the circle.
 From the 2D maps it is easy to notice axial symmetries and/or antisymmetries of the polynomials.
-For example, considering the center of the circle as origin of a reference frame, we can see that polynomials with index $+m$ are symmetric with respect to the horizontal axis whereas polynomials with index $-m$ are antisymmetric with respect to the same axis.
-In addition, the periodicity of the angular terms implies an invariance of form with respect to rotations of multiples of $2\pi/m$ about the center.
+For example, considering the centre of the circle as origin of a reference frame, we can see that polynomials with index $+m$ are symmetric with respect to the horizontal axis whereas polynomials with index $-m$ are antisymmetric with respect to the same axis.
+In addition, the periodicity of the angular terms implies an invariance of form with respect to rotations of multiples of $2\pi/m$ about the centre.
 In particular, polynomials with $m=0$ do not have an angular dependence, so that they have a continuous circular symmetry.
 It is also evident that polynomials with increasing order $n$ are sensitive to smaller spatial scales.

 We want to point out that the expressions of Zernike polynomials in Eq.~\eqref{eq1} differ for their normalization from another definition, equally common, used in \citet{Born1970}.
 However, the conversion between the two expressions is done only by multiplying for a factor $(N_{n}^{m})^{-1}$.
 Moreover, in literature there are different schemes that use a single index $j$ to order the polynomials sequence, with different conventions \citep[see e.g.][]{Noll1976,Thibos2000}.
 We prefer to use the double indexing scheme described above, with $n$ and $m$, because it is simple and intuitive since each Zernike term depends upon these two indices.
 For these reasons, however, care should be taken when comparing results from different works.